-Related post: How to get a J1 waiver
+Related: How to obtain a J1 waiver?

-If you are subjected to this rule then to change your visa to a different visa type or to get a permanent residency, you must have to obtain a waiver or fulfill the home residency requirement.
+If you are subjected to the J1 visa 2-year rule, then to change your visa to a different visa type or to obtain permanent residency, you must obtain a waiver or fulfill the home residency requirement.
+Still, several questions arise in one's mind, including mine, and I have tried to answer them here.

 International visitors are subjected to this rule if they fall under any of these criteria.